Many people have grown up in the computer age not fully aware of what life

 of peace and prosperity thanks to a technological breakthrough.
 The decisions

-over the deployment of nuclear weapons are far too important to leave to us
+over the deployment of nuclear weapons are far too important to leave us flawed

 computer, Colossus.
 The President introduces the author of this brand new world,